Braves vs. White Sox Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Ronald Acuna Jr., Luis Robert and others in the Atlanta Braves-Chicago White Sox matchup at Truist Park on Saturday at 7:15 PM ET.
+Player prop bet options for Ronald Acuna Jr., Luis Robert and others are listed when the Atlanta Braves host the Chicago White Sox at Truist Park on Sunday (first pitch at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!